-The solution of a valid Sudoku puzzle is unique, meaning there is only one.
+The solution of a valid Sudoku puzzle is unique.
+There should be only one.
 Yet puzzles are made and published that have multiple solutions.
-Reviewing published Sudoku collections, I have encountered many.
-It’s not just that multiple solution Sudoku are more difficult.
-It’s not that they embarrass their publishers.
-Multiple solution puzzles are invalid.
-They can have solutions that human solvers cannot find, because they violate logic that solvers use to solve them.
+The Sysudoku reviews of published Sudoku collections have encountered a few.
+It’s not only that such Sudoku are more difficult, and embarrass their publishers.
+They can be invalid, having solutions that human solvers cannot find, because these puzzles violate logic that solvers use to solve them.

-There are two ways to go about it.
-Perhaps the most fun is to do your own search for a removal or confirmation that avoids the deadly rectangle.
-The other is to diagnose the UR case as one of about six known types, which come with an avoidance prescription.
-As to the fun choice, let’s just leave it as a challenge.
+Because it is easy to spot, the Unique Rectangle, or UR, is one of the first methods to look for in Sysudoku Advanced.
+Once you have spotted a possible deadly rectangle, there are two ways to go about it.
+One is a DIY removal or confirmation that avoids it.
+The other is to diagnose the UR case as one of about six known types, each of which comes with an avoidance prescription.

 You can find the Sysudoku UR type table here or on the Tools page.
-It was compiled from Stuart’s Logic of Sudoku, and the sudocue.net site, and modified, based on review experiences.
+It was compiled from the Hodoku website, Stuart’s Logic of Sudoku, and the sudocue.net site.
+This Sysudoku version is modified, based on review experiences.

 Let’s go through the types, and show some review examples.
 Along the way, we’ll identify our Nasty case above.

-Type 1, or unique corner, has extra’s in one corner.
+Type 1, or unique corner, has extra’s only in one corner.
 The deadly rectangle occurs unless an extra is true.
 That’s not so helpful if there’s more than one extra, until we realize that the UR candidates must both be false.
-Here’s one with the added confirmation of 4r4c5 that ends Longo’s Nastiest Ever 607.
+Here’s two each with two victims, Castillo’s Only Hard 338.
+S4 was enough for a collapse.

 Moving on to Type 4, or in the sudocue guide, the unique pair, the spotting description of the UR table says to look for a slink of UR partners on one side, with extas only in the same two corners.